An Alaska Park Ranger Shares Inside Tips on the Mighty Denali National Park

 “There is so much beauty and so much majesty in this place, so much wildness to experience,” Ollig says.
 “There are very few places on the planet where you can find yourself in wild lands that are so accessible.”

 For visitors, who come to the park from around the world, access to the Denali wilderness is via one, 89-mile, east-to-west park road.
 Private cars are restricted after the first 15 miles.
 Most people explore further via park-operated buses, which leave from a depot near the park’s entrance and run on a carefully regulated schedule.

-A bus ride deep into the park is amazing, right from the start.
+A bus ride deep into this amazing Alaska park is stunning from the start.
 “You can have wolves pop out and cross the road in front of you.
 Or grizzlies strolling down the road as you pass by,” Ollig says.
 And that’s just in the first 15 miles of roadway.

 The Denali Big 5